 Without an exemption allowing unlocking of wireless devices, recyclers' only option for unlocking since 2012 has been to rely on voluntary unlocking by carriers.
 But while some carriers provided some assistance with unlocking requests when the previous exemption was in place, that cooperation decreased after the Copyright Office narrowed the unlocking exemption in 2012.
-A striking example is a policy change by AT&T after the last triennial.
-In response to the Copyright Office's decision-and public push back-AT&T noted that the decision would have "very little impact on AT&T customers," but reminded the public that the Librarian did not exempt unlocking for bulk recyclers.
-Then, in early October 2013, AT&T abruptly changed its unlocking policies to make it even more difficult or impossible for bulk recyclers to obtain unlock codes.
-Not surprisingly, this policy change reportedly caused at least one lawful recyclers continue to struggle to receive unlock codes for used AT&T mobile devices.
+The evidence below, though predominately focused on mobile phones, accurate reflects the way that the still relatively new tablet markets are developing.
+One striking example from the mobile phone context is a policy change by AT&T after the last triennial.
+In response to the Copyright Office's decision-and public push back-AT&T noted that the decision would have "very little impact on